-5. Director development
+15. Director development

 The Company is committed to continuing development of its Directors and executives.
-In line with this commitment, there is an expectation that all Directors and the MD will commit to at least 2 days of professional development each year.
-The Board allocates an annual budget of \$5,000 per Director to encourage Directors to participate in training and development programs.
+Directors are encouraged to participate in relevant training and development programs at the Company's expense.
 Any Director wishing to undertake either specific directorial training or personal development courses is expected to approach the Chair for approval of the proposed course.
-Development may be in both governance and governance processes or in the Company's industry.

-The Board will also undertake an annual review in relation to whether there is a need for existing Directors to undertake professional development.
+The Remuneration and Nomination Committee will also undertake an annual review in relation to whether there is a need for existing Directors to undertake professional development.

-6. Director induction
+16. Director induction

 New directors will undergo an induction process in which they will be given a full briefing on the Company.
-This will include meeting with key executives, tours of the premises, an induction package and presentations.
+This will include meeting with key executives, tours of the premises and projects, an induction package and presentations.
 Information conveyed to the new Director will include:

-- (a) details of the roles and responsibilities of a Director with an outline of the qualities required to be a successful Director; - (b) formal policies on Director appointment as well as conduct and contribution expectations; - (c) details of all relevant legal requirements; - (d) access to a copy of the Board Charter and all other Company Corporate Governance Policies; - (e) guidelines on how the Board processes function; - (f) details of past, recent and likely future developments relating to the Board including anticipated regulatory changes; - (g) key accounting matters and outlines of the responsibilities of Directors in relation the Company's financial statements; - (h) background information on and contact information for key people in the organisation including an outline of their roles and capabilities; - (i) an analysis of the Company including: - (i) core competencies of the Company; - (ii) an industry background briefing; - (iii) a recent competitor analysis; - (iv) details of past financial performance; - (v) current financial structure; and - (vi) any other important operating information; - (j) a synopsis of the current strategic direction of the Company including a copy of the current strategic plan and annual budget; - (k) access to a copy of the Constitution of the Company; and - (I) Directors Deed of Indemnity and Right of Access to Documents, if applicable.
+- (a) details of the roles and responsibilities of a Director with an outline of the qualities required to be a successful Director; - (b) formal policies on Director appointment as well as conduct and contribution expectations; - (c) details of all relevant legal requirements; - (d) access to a copy of the Board Charter and all other Company Corporate Governance Policies; - (e) guidelines on how the Board processes function; - (f) details of past, recent and likely future developments relating to the Board including anticipated regulatory changes; - (g) key accounting matters and outlines of the responsibilities of Directors in relation the Company's financial statements; - (h) background information on and contact information for key people in the organisation including an outline of their roles and capabilities; - (i) an analysis of the Company including: - (i) core competencies of the Company; - (ii) an industry background briefing; - (iii) a recent competitor analysis; - (iv) details of past financial performance;

+- (v) current financial structure; and - (vi) any other important operating information; - (j) a synopsis of the current strategic direction of the Company including a copy of the current strategic plan and annual budget; - (k) access to a copy of the Constitution of the Company; and - (I) a Director's Deed of Indemnity and Right of Access to Documents, if applicable.